 Identify the reason for smoking & the kind of smoker you are and set up a plan accordingly.
 Heavy smoker or only an occasional social smoker?
 Smoking for fun or smoking to relieve stress?
 Or just smoking to fit in with your friends?

 Also, even if you have tried and not succeeded in quitting smoking previously, don’t let that become a mental block while trying again.
 You might avoid the mistakes that you made in the previous attempt, thereby brightening your chances to quit smoking this time.

 Experts say that if you have decided to stop smoking, then it helps to formalize that step by setting an actual date.
 Try and schedule the date when you will be least stressed and mark it on a calendar.
 Seeing it circled on the calendar is more a mental reminder to stay focused and also a physical proof of your efforts to quit smoking.

 • Vocalize your plan

 When you make a plan to stay away from cigarettes, let your family, friends, and co-workers know about it.
 The support and encouragement from these quarters will be an added boost to your efforts.
 In addition, if you can find someone who wants to quit smoking as well, encourage that person to give it a try along with you.
 A major effort such as quitting smoking requires help from any and all channels.

 • Remove cigarettes from around you completely

-Just throw away all your cigarettes from you home, office, car and any other places where you might keep them.
-And not just cigarettes, throw away the lighters, match boxes and ashtrays as well.
+Just throw away all your cigarettes from your home, office, car and any other places where you might keep them.
+And not just cigarettes, throw away the lighters, matchboxes, and ashtrays as well.
 Removing all reminders of cigarettes will mean that the temptation to ‘smoke just one cigarette’ is lesser.

 • Use oral replacement products to manage cravings